folkcoder/OpenSpreadsheet/readme.md

 ### Configuration

 OpenSpreadsheet uses a fluent interface to map object properties to spreadsheet rows.
+The configuration format is modeled after the fantastic [CsvHelper](https://joshclose.github.io/CsvHelper/) library, although OpenSpreadsheet has far fewer features (for now!).

 **Basic Example**